(The entire book appears at this link with chapters added after appearing online:

 “Where have you been?”
 Joe asks.
 “I didn’t see you for a

-minute and had to wait back there in the pine trees.
-I was
+minute.
+Had to wait back there in the pine trees.
+I was becoming concerned.”

 “You would not believe what just happened,” Tyger says as he